henri/spb/README.md

   - Tracking
     - collection of browsing habits across sites is possible
     - profiles and information is often sold or used by advertisers
-    - potential for abuse if cookies are stolen without you knowlage
+    - potential for abuse if cookies are stolen without you knowledge

-Your browsers cookie jar may have cookies and some can be calssified (some examples listed below) :
+Your browsers cookie jar may have cookies and some can be classified (some examples listed below) :

-  - Session Cookies (typically discrarded when the browser is closed - there are exceptions)
+  - Session Cookies (typically discarded when the browser is closed - there are exceptions)
-  - Persistant Cookies (sometimes will have a expiry date)
+  - Persistent Cookies (sometimes will have a expiry date)
   - Tracking Cookies
-  - First Party Cookies (sent from the site you initially reuqrsted)
+  - First Party Cookies (sent from the site you initially requested)
-  - Thrid Party Cookies (set by a different domain than the one initially requested)
+  - Third Party Cookies (set by a different domain than the one initially requested)
   - Super/Zombie Cookies

 The cookie mechanism was designed as a simple store-and-echo.
 Everything built on top (sessions, persistence, tracking, etc) are differences in usage, not a technical cookie variation.

-Typically web browsers attempt to protect you by preventing (what you would consider) unwanted access or modification of cooikes by sites which did not origionally create the cookie.
+Typically web browsers attempt to protect you by preventing (what you would consider) unwanted access or modification of cookies by sites which did not originally create the cookie.
 This is managed by cookies being tied to a specific domain / sub-domain / path-scope and then flags being set on the cookie to limit access and modification.
 This protection idea is called SOP (Same-Origin Policy).

 The Same-Origin Policy is a core browser security feature that aims to prevent code on one website from accessing cookie data from another.
 It's one of the most fundamental protections in web browser security.
 Same-Origin Policy in browsers extends far beyond just cookie access and modification management.
 If malicious code on evil.com tries to read data from yourbank.com, the browser is meant to block access.
 Without SOP, any website you visit could read your emails, banking info, or anything else open in another tab or window.

 Web servers can relax SOP using CORS (Cross-Origin Resource Sharing).
-This is controled by headers sent from the server.
+This is controlled by headers sent from the server.
 For example the Access-Control-Allow-Origin header allows a server to say ```I trust requests from this/these other domain(s)```.

 In a web browser there are cookies called session cookies and these typically stick around until the browser closes.
 Some browsers restore previous sessions on startup, which can effectively persist session cookies even across browser restarts.
 This is where [isolated browsing sessions](https://github.com/henri/spb/blob/main/README.md#sailboat-what-are-isolated-web-sessions) are able to help.